vanya-koleva/softuni_courses/containers_and_cloud/03-containers_and_docker/README.md

 - Files are stored on host in your specified location.

-- Docker does not manage the storage—it relies on the host filesystem.
+- Docker does not manage the storage - it relies on the host filesystem.

 - Potential security issue - container has broad access to user data